 - People don’t buy alcohol online very often (yet).

-However, the shift in consumer behaviour in the spirits segment, towards niche brands, creates opportunities for would-be master distillers.
+However, the shift in consumer behavior in the spirits segment, towards niche brands, creates opportunities for would-be master distillers.
 If you can create a product with a unique taste and a brand with a great story, there is money to be made.

 Sourcing the liquid

 In spite of the current trend for gins and whiskeys in the UK and the US, I chose to start a vodka brand.
 There are several reasons for this:

 - A lot of existing competitors are poorly branded and/or overpriced.